jayrungta/FlightCompare-CS554/README.md

 # Running
 - Make sure that your `Redis` and `mongodb` are working and `wkhtmltopdf` is installed in your machine.
 - Install all dependencies using `npm install`
-- Run the workers using `node worker/worker.js`
-- Run the application using `node server.js`
+- Run the application using `npm start`

 # Built With